openeemeter/caltrack/docs/index.md

-The technical working group arrived at two sets of methods specifications, the first for calculating savings using monthly data, and the second for calculating savings using daily data.
-These methods are referred to as Monthly and Daily, respectively, and have each been tagged with a version number of 1.0.
+The technical working group arrived at two sets of methods specifications, the first for calculating savings using billing period data, and the second for calculating savings using daily data.
+These methods are referred to as Billing Period and Daily, respectively, and have each been tagged with a version number of 2.0.